 115.241 Screening for risk of victimization and abusiveness Auditor Overall Determination: Meets Standard Auditor Discussion Policy 1080 states that all residents will be assessed for risk of victimization or abusiveness within 72-hours of arrival at the facility.
 This includes new intake or transfer residents.
-The Resident Supervisor will administer the screening instrument and considers the following: a.
+The Resident Supervisor will administer the initial risk screening instrument, while the caseworkers administer the rescreen or screen for cause, and considers the following: a.
 Whether the resident has a mental, physical, or developmental disability b.
 The age of the resident c.
 The physical build of the resident d.
 Whether the resident has a prior conviction for sex offenses against an adult or child e.
 Whether the resident is or is perceived to be gay, lesbian, bisexual, transgender, gender non-conforming, or intersex f.
 Whether resident has previously experienced sexual victimization g.
 The residents own perception of vulnerability h.
-Prior acts of sexual abuse, prior convictions for violent offenses, and history of prior institutional violence or sexual abuse The policy does not allow for residents to be disciplined for refusing to answer or not disclosing complete information to questions a, d, f, or g.
+Prior acts of sexual abuse, prior convictions for violent offenses, and history of prior institutional violence or sexual abuse The policy does not allow for residents to be disciplined for refusing to answer or no disclosing complete information to questions a, d, f, or g.
 The staff member is required to mark those responses as "refused to answer."
-The auditor was provided with the screening instrument used by the agency to assess a resident's risk for victimization or to be abusive.
-The form includes all required elements and a scoring system that dictates a resident's classification as: Highly Susceptible for victimization Susceptible for victimization Not Susceptible for victimization Highly Abusive Abusive Not Abusive Susceptibility: This classification assesses the client's risk of sexual victimization.
-This includes: age, build, disability or limitation, identifies or is perceived as LGBTQI, history of sexual victimization, prior sex offense conviction, client's perception of vulnerability to sexual victimization, and/or nonviolent criminal history.
+The auditor was given a copy of the risk assessment instrument.
+The assessment not only documents the residents answers to the required questions, but also identifies sources of additional information, areas of concern or other considerations, and reasons for a professional override to the score.
+After the screening is complete, the screener will score the instrument based on the resident's answers.
+The resident can receive a classification of susceptible, highly susceptible, abusive, highly abusive, or no risk.